 - Applicants can submit their applications via mail if paying by check.

 After completing and signing this application, please send it with the exam fee along with your Education Worksheet.
-All fees submitted with applications sent by mail must be paid by credit card or by personal or organizational check, money order or cashier’s check payable to Association of Legal Administrators.
+All fees submitted with applications sent by mail must be paid by credit card or by personal or organizational check, money order or cashier’s check payable to the Association of Legal Administrators.

 Association of Legal Administrators